The scale of the global challenges

 Women and girls are often the most marginalised.
 Because of societal norms, all over the world women and girls have less social, economic and political power, which often leads to their human rights being denied or abused.

 Every year millions of girls miss out on school, are forced into early marriage or have to survive on the bare minimum.
 This can leave them trapped in a cycle of poverty and unable to claim their rights.

 Humanitarian aid saves lives

 UK aid saves lives when humanitarian disaster strikes.
 From the earthquakes which devastated Nepal in 2015, to Ebola in Sierra Leone and Liberia in the same year, the hunger crisis in East Africa in 2017 and the Indonesian tsunami in 2018, the UK has provided life-saving aid and helped the world’s poorest people.

-In East Africa, where drought pushed millions of people to the brink of starvation in 2017, UK aid provided life-saving food and water.
-In Somalia UK aid provided up to 1 million people with emergency food assistance, over 600,000 starving children and pregnant and breastfeeding women with nutritional help and 1 million people with safe drinking water.
+In East Africa, where drought pushed millions of people to hunger in 2017, UK aid provided life-saving food and water.
+In Somalia UK aid provided up to 1 million people with emergency food assistance, over 600,000 starving children and pregnant and breastfeeding women with nutritional help and 1 million people with safe drinking water1.

 After the 2015 Nepal earthquakes, UK aid provided

 women and children with support and advice through specially designed female friendly spaces3